 Communicates information in a clear and concise manner, tailors the message and approach to the purpose, context and audience, and checks understanding.

 Coaching & Developing

-Shares experience, provides constructive feedback, and encourages reflection to maximize performance and realize potential.
+Shares experience, provides constructive feedback, and encourages reflection to maximise performance and realise potential.

-Identifies priorities, creates plans, and organizes processes and resources to accomplish goals in a logical and efficient way.
+Identifies priorities, creates plans, and organises processes and resources to accomplish goals in a logical and efficient way.

 Drive for Results

 Demonstrates determination, persistence, and focus on producing exceptional results.